-ACTIONS PROGRESS DURING THE YEAR PRIORITIES Operational carbon emissions reduction &gt; 177 tonnes of CO generated for the year ended 30 June 2021.
-The Trust is in the process of purchasing 500 Australian Carbon Credit Units to offset these emissions &gt; In addition the Trust avoided 268.4 tonnes of CO emissions as a result of our solar generation across the portfolio Further investment in solar and energy efficient lighting Purchase of Australian Carbon Credit Units to offset residual operational carbon emissions Implementation of TCFD recommendations &gt; Approved a newly developed Climate Change Policy which explicitly confirms the Board's oversight of climate-related issues &gt; Further defined responsibility for climate-related risks and opportunities within management processes, governance frameworks and the Board's oversight &gt; Engaged the Board in a strategic review of the Risk Management Framework, and elevated climate-related risk to a strategic risk to improve Board oversight and visibility &gt; Amended Board and Audit and Risk Committee Charters to assign responsibilities for assessing and managing climate-related risk exposures procedures and practices CLIMATE RELATED STRATEGY Undertook scenario analyses to better understand the impacts, risks and opportunities related to climate risk.
-Two climate change scenarios, a 2°C and 4°C, were evaluated, with 11 risks and three opportunities identified.
-When assessed under our risk management framework, the 11 identified climate-related risks did not meet the threshold of a material business risk.
-Material risks for the Trust are considered to be those which are assessed as being of a substantive financial or strategic nature under the responsible entity's risk management framework Commissioned a review of reporting boundaries and calculation methodology for scope 1 and scope 2 emissions as captured in the Trust's emissions inventory Reviewed climate risk in line with the risk management framework Continue to better understand the impact climate risk may have on insurance affordability and funding availability, particularly in relation to those assets in areas at higher risk of severe weather events Incorporate the impact into financial and strategic plans Continue to work to understand the most effective approach to mitigation of these risks Continue to develop understanding of how scenarios apply to each property and how to best incorporate these learnings into the right tools to assist in managing our portfolio, strengthening due diligence processes and embedding resilience into our long-term strategy for the short, medium and long-term External assurance of emissions inventory Property improvements &gt; A further 12 air conditioning units were replaced to phase out ozone depleting refrigerant models and initiatives introduced to improve efficiency of air conditioning units.
-New non ozone depleting refrigerants were also retrofitted into larger air conditioning systems in one store owned by the Trust &gt; New energy efficient LED lights were installed internally in eight stores during the year.
-As at 30 June 2021, 96 per cent of the Trust owned stores had LED lighting in one or more of the car park, nursery trading area, canopy trading area, or in the main store &gt; Solar power generation was installed at three properties, bringing the total installations to 23 &gt; A Tesla Battery has been installed and continues to collect surplus energy from the solar installation which is used on site at one property &gt; 91 per cent of the Trust-owned stores have in place water tanks for the recycling of roof collected rain water Customer and supplier engagement Continued dialogue with Bunnings regarding its sustainability initiatives, particularly in relation to reducing energy consumption through the upgrade of lighting in existing stores to energy efficient LED technology, and the installation of solar power generation Continue to engage with the Trust's customers for a co-operative approach to sustainability initiatives, particularly in relation to LED lighting, and solar energy capture Environmental, social and governance reporting > Participating in the 2021 Carbon Disclosure Project survey Continue reporting on our progress in improving the energy efficiency of the Trusts properties reducing operational carbon emissions and implementation of TCFD recommendations
+ACTIONS PROGRESS DURING THE YEAR PRIORITIES Operational carbon emissions reduction &gt; 120 tonnes of CO2e generated for the year ended 30 June 2022.
+The Trust acquired 500 ACCUs to offset these and some future emissions &gt; In addition, the Trust avoided 392 tonnes of CO2e as a result of solar generation at properties where the Trust has some responsibility for electricity usage > Further investment in solar and energy efficient lighting Implementation of CLIMATE RELATED GOVERNANCE 1 TCFD recommendations Approved a newly developed Climate Change Policy which explicitly confirms the Board's oversight of climate-related issues Continued focus on incorporating TCFD recommendations Continue to monitor the evolving ISSB reporting standards CLIMATE RELATED STRATEGY 1. &gt; Entered into agreements with green electricity providers to purchase 100 per cent green electricity on seven properties where the Trust is responsible for some electricity usage &gt; Finalised the acquisition of 500 ACCUs to offset actual and some future emissions &gt; Completed external assurance of emissions inventory and gained confirmation of net-zero status Continue to better understand the impact climate risk may have on insurance affordability and funding availability, particularly in relation to those assets in areas at higher risk of severe weather events Continued focus on reducing the environmental impact of the portfolio through investing in technology applications Incorporate the impact into financial and strategic plans Continue to work to understand the most effective approach to mitigation of these risks Continue to develop understanding of how scenarios apply to each property and how to best incorporate these learnings into the right tools to assist in managing our portfolio, strengthening due diligence processes and embedding resilience into our long-term strategy for the short, medium and long-term Property improvements &gt; A further five air conditioning units were replaced to phase out ozone depleting refrigerant models and initiatives introduced to improve efficiency of air conditioning units.
+New non ozone depleting refrigerants were also retrofitted into six larger air conditioning systems in properties owned by the Trust &gt; New energy efficient LED lights were installed at 10 properties during the year.
+As at 30 June 2022, 99 per cent of the Trust-owned properties had LED lighting in one or more of the Continue programme for phasing out ozone depleting air conditioning Continue to work with our major customers to roll out energy efficient LED lighting into existing properties, as and when appropriate, and also to install roof based solar panels on buildings where the energy saving benefits are significant car park, nursery trading area, canopy trading area, or in the main storeSolar powered generation is installed at 23 properties owned by the Trust A Tesla Battery is installed at one property.
+The battery collects surplus energy from the solar installation at the property 92 per cent of the Trust-owned properties have in place water 3.1.
+I tanks for the recycling of roof collected rain water 1 10 / Customer and supplier engagement Continued dialogue with Bunnings regarding its sustainability initiatives, particularly in relation to reducing energy consumption through the upgrade of lighting in existing stores to energy efficient LED technology, and the installation of solar power generation Continue to engage with the Trust's customers for a cooperative approach to sustainability initiatives, particularly in relation to LED lighting, and solar energy capture Environmental, social and governance reporting > Participating in the 2022 Carbon Disclosure Project survey Continue reporting on our progress in improving the energy efficiency of the Trust's properties reducing operational carbon emissions and implementation of TCFD recommendations